pymc-devs/pymc/_sources/README.txt

-We have chosen to spend time developing PyMC rather than using an existing package primarily because it allows us to build and efficiently fit any model we like within a full-fledged Python environment.
-We have emphasized extensibility throughout PyMC's design, so if it doesn't meet your needs out of the box chances are you can make it do so with a relatively small amount of code.
+We have chosen to spend time developing PyMC rather than using an existing package primarily because it allows us to build and efficiently fit any model we like within a productuve Python environment.
+We have emphasized extensibility throughout PyMC's design, so if it doesn't meet your needs out of the box, chances are you can make it do so with a relatively small amount of code.
 See the `testimonials`_ page on the wiki for reasons why other users have chosen PyMC.